ilovemicroplastics/OpenScoutV1-1/Software/simulation/openscout_ws/README.md

 As can be seen, the simulated OpenScoutV2 is a close approximation.
 Unfortunately due to Gazebo Harmonic (01/04/25) physics limitations, modelling the interaction between wheels and the ground realistically is difficult.
 An idea being floated is to try to port the [Gazebo Classic wheel slip plugin](https://github.com/gazebosim/gazebo-classic/blob/gazebo11/plugins/WheelSlipPlugin.hh) to Gazebo Harmonic.
 In theory this would resolve the software bottleneck, but it would require extensive development and testing.

-- Further testing and refinement will be conducted when newly released software that may yield improvement is released.
+Further refinement will be conducted when newly released software that may yield improvement becomes available.